One-Frame Calibration with Siamese Network in Facial Action Unit Recognition: Acknowledgements

 \section{Acknowledgements}

 We thank Xiaojing Xu and Yuan Tang for helpful prior work.
-We are grateful for support from NSF IIS 1817226 and IIS 2208362 and seed funding from UC San Diego Social Sciences and the Sanford Institute for Empathy and Compassion as well as hardware funding from NVIDIA, Adobe, and Sony. {
+We are grateful for support from NSF IIS 1817226 and IIS 2208362 and seed funding from UC San Diego Social Sciences and the Sanford Institute for Empathy and Compassion as well as funds from the Hal\i c\i o\u{g}lu Data Science Institute Endowed Chair I, and hardware funding from NVIDIA, Adobe, and Sony.

-} {\Alph{section}} {S\arabic{table}} {S\arabic{figure}}
+{\Alph{section}} {S\arabic{table}} {S\arabic{figure}}

 \maketitlesupplementary